razhayat/isguard-ts/README.md

 ```

 ### `isIntersection(...guards)`
-Helper function that helps you create type guards for an intersection
+Helps you create type guards for intersections
 ```typescript
 type A = { a: number };
 type B = { b: string };